mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ### Turbo Streams Targets

-In order for **actions** to function properly, Turbo requires the identification of target elements within the DOM.
+For **actions** to function properly, Turbo requires the identification of target elements within the DOM.
 This can be achieved by assigning unique HTML `id` parameters to individual elements or by utilizing `class` parameters to target multiple elements.

 For identifying a single element, one can explicitly create an ID value in the view or leverage the convenient Rails [dom_id](https://api.rubyonrails.org/classes/ActionView/RecordIdentifier.html) helper, which automatically generates the ID tag.
 For example: